walles/riff/README.md

 You can do `git diff | riff` and get reasonable output.

 # TODO
-* Make the Refiner not highlight anything if either old or new is empty
 * Ask the Refiner even if either old or new is empty
 * Use DiffString for context lines?
 * Refine added line endings properly